xsenyaaax/invenio-testrig/README.md

 2. **Test each package** (runs in parallel as a matrix build):
    a. **Clone the package**:
-      - If the package is listed in `patches.json`, clone the specified repository and branch.
+      - If the package is listed in the `patches` section of `config.json5`, clone the specified repository and branch.
-      - Otherwise, clone the package from `github.com/inveniosoftware`.
+      - Otherwise, clone the package from the repository specified in the `repositories` section.
    b. **Set up environment**: Create a virtual environment using `uv --seed`.
-   c. **Apply patches**: For each module listed in `patches.json` that is installed in the virtual environment, install the patched version.
+   c. **Apply patches**: For each module listed in the `patches` section of `config.json5` that is installed in the virtual environment, install the patched version.
 If no patches apply, skip to step e.
    d. **Run tests with patches**: Execute the test suite using the `run-tests.sh` script.
-   e. **Run original tests (if needed)**: If the patched tests fail and "Run original tests" is enabled, clone the original package from `inveniosoftware` and run its tests.
+   e. **Run original tests (if needed)**: If the patched tests fail and "Run original tests" is enabled, clone the original package from the configured repository and run its tests.
    f. **Compare results**: Compare test results before and after applying patches.
 Store test outputs and diffs as artifacts.

 3. **Generate report**: Create a summary report of all tested packages, indicating which patches fixed issues, which introduced regressions, and which had no effect.